Career Opportunities

 TO APPLY

 Please send a 500-word statement of interest, resume, and two references to info@paulimurraycenter.org with “Innovation Intern” in the subject line.
 Please note that only applications submitted in accordance with these instructions will be considered.
+Materials should be your own original work.

 Application Deadline April 27, 2026 5:00 P.M.
 EST